iden3/r1csfile/doc/r1cs_bin_format.md

 Size: 8 bytes
 Format: Little-Endian

 Total Number of wires private input wires.
-They should be starting just after the private inputs
+They should be starting just after the public inputs

 #### Number of constraints (m)